bpype/blender-studio-pipeline/docs/addons/cloudrig/workflow-enhancements.md

 Available with the rig, even if a user doesn't have CloudRig installed.

 ## Improve Link/Append
-This user preference tweaks Blender's linking and appending behaviour to make it slightly more convenient:
+This user preference tweaks Blender's linking and appending behaviour to make it slightly more convenient.
 - When linking a collection which contains armatures, the collection and the armatures become automatically overridden and selected.
 - When linking or appending armatures which have runnable Python scripts attached, they are automatically executed.

+You can configure whether you'd like this to take effect when linking ANY armature, or only CloudRig armatures, or simply disable it altogether.

 ## Bone Chain from Edge Loops
 This operator is found in Mesh Edit mode under the Add menu, and it's useful for quickly creating a chain of bones, mainly for tube shapes like fingers, tails, hair strands, tentacles, spikes, etc. Just select the edge loops and run it.
 A pop-up will ask for all the info it needs;